x1n32/Interactive-Support-for-Learning-Collaborative-Software-Development/Task1.md

 The setup for the methods are there.
 You just need to add in the right numbers: squaring b; 4AC; square root 4AC etc
 <br/><img src="quadraticEquation.png" width="30%" height="30%"><br/>

+### Keywords:
-### Keywords: Open in the editor - match keywords with definitions.
+- Open this file in the GitHub editor - match keywords with definitions.
 Copy Paste.
 Keyword | Definition
 ------- | ---------
 Java   |  -